 Why You Should Never Use a Glue Trap

-Also known as “glue boards” or “glue trays,” sticky glue traps are made of pieces of plastic, cardboard, or fiberboard coated with a strong adhesive designed to trap any animal who wanders across or lands on their surface.
-Glue traps are among the most inhumane devices on the market today.
+Also known as “glue boards” or “glue trays,” glue traps are pieces of plastic, cardboard, or fiberboard coated with a strong adhesive designed to trap any animal who wanders across or lands on their surface.
+They’re among the most inhumane devices on the market today.

-Glue-trap manufacturers generally direct consumers to throw away animals along with the trap, leaving the animals to suffer for days until they finally die of stress, starvation, or dehydration—all cruel and painful deaths.
+Glue trap manufacturers generally direct consumers to throw away animals along with the trap, leaving them to suffer for days until they finally die from stress, starvation, or dehydration—all slow and painful deaths.

-To keep rodents away from your home, eliminate food sources by keeping counter surfaces, floors, and cabinets clean, and store dry food and “pet” food in chew-proof containers.
-Seal trash cans (use bungee cords on lids) and never feed companion animals outside.
+To keep unwanted houseguests away, remove food crumbs from counter surfaces, floors, and cabinets—and store dry food, including dog and cat food, in chew-proof containers.
+Seal trash cans using bungee cords on the lids.

-Ammonia-soaked cotton balls or rags will drive rodents out (they hate the smell).
-Place them in areas where rodents, droppings, or nests have been seen, and be sure to give the animals a few days to leave.
-Then, to keep unwelcome “visitors” out, seal entry points using foam sealant, steel wool, hardware cloth, or metal flashing.
-If any rodents need to be removed from homes, this can be done with humane box traps.
+Then, take steps to guide the unwelcome visitors outside and keep them there.
+Place ammonia-soaked cotton balls or rags (they hate the smell) in areas where animal droppings or nests have been seen, and be sure to give animals a few days to leave.
+Then seal entry points using foam sealant, steel wool, hardware cloth, or metal flashing.
+If you need to remove an animal, use a live trap like this.

-If you encounter an animal who is stuck to a glue trap, pour a small amount of cooking oil or baby oil onto the stuck areas (avoiding the animal’s nose and mouth) and gently work the animal free.
-If you cannot free the animal, quickly rush him or her to a veterinarian or wildlife rehabilitator.
-Sometimes euthanasia performed by a veterinarian is the most humane way to end the trapped animal’s suffering.
+If you encounter an animal stuck to a glue trap, pour a small amount of cooking or baby oil onto the stuck areas (avoiding the nose and mouth) and gently work the animal free.
+If you can’t free the animal, quickly rush them to a veterinarian or wildlife rehabilitator.
+Sometimes, euthanasia performed by a veterinarian is the most humane way to end a trapped animal’s suffering.